Top Menu

 INSTALLING THE SECOND & SUBSEQUENT PLANKS

-For the second and remaining planks, I first added Liquid nails to the transverse 2x4 sections that the plank was going to cover.
+For the second and remaining planks, I first applied Liquid Nails to the transverse 2x4 sections the plank would cover.

 Cristina Garay - Liquid Nails